Shifta War: Ceasefire

 In June 1967 Muhammad Egal was elected Prime Minister of Somalia.
 While he supported the unification of Greater Somalia, he sought to end diplomatic confrontation with Kenya.
-In September an Organisation of African Unity was held in Kinshasa, and Kenyan and Somalian delegates decided to reach an agreement regarding the NFD.
+In September an Organisation of African Unity summit was held in Kinshasa, and Kenyan and Somalian delegates decided to reach an agreement regarding the NFD.
 This resulted in another summit held in Arusha, Tanzania on 28 October under the chairmanship of Zambian President Kenneth Kaunda.
 The governments of both states signed a memorandum of understanding and entailed the suspension of states of emergency in Kenya and Somalia and the full resumption of diplomatic and economic ties between both states.
 On 23 November, the Kenyan Special Operations Committee announced that it would undertake no new offensive operations in the NFD.
 Regional security did not prevail until 1969.
 The Manyatta strategy is seen as playing a key role in ending the insurgency, though the Somali government may have also decided that the potential benefits of a war simply was not worth the cost and risk.

 As the remaining shiftas surrendered, few did so with their weapons.
 Instead, the rebels brought their weapons to Somalia before giving up to security forces in Kenya.
 Consequently, many formerly rebel-held weapons found their way into the hands of criminals who continued to launch cross-border raids from Somalia to steal cattle, causing continued insecurity.